College Executive

 With over 20 years of experience in education, Jo brings a wealth of knowledge in teaching and leadership across various educational settings.
 Her passion lies in helping every student grow and flourish by fostering an enriching environment, built on quality teaching, effective pedagogies, and high expectations.
 In this key leadership role, Jo plays a vital part in enhancing student achievement and elevating the quality of education across all year levels.

-Sharn de Nys | Director of Student Wellbeing (R-6)
+Sharn de Nys | Director of R-6 Village

 Sharn brings a wealth of experience in education, having taught across all year levels, from Early Years through to Tertiary education, including ten years of experience within an international context.
 Sharn has performed various leadership roles throughout her career, and she holds a Masters in Educational Leadership where she has gained a strong foundation in evidence-based wellbeing initiatives that make an impactful difference in the lives of young people.
 Her approach to teaching and leadership is deeply influenced by her values of faith, family, and a commitment to the holistic development of every child.

-Romana Quintel | Director of Student Wellbeing (7-12)
+Xenia Kerr | Director of Student Engagement (7-12)